OCA/sale-workflow/sale_service_project/README.rst

 To use this module, you need to:

-1. Create a service product and check 'Create Task Automatically'.
+#.
+Go to Sales -> Products and create a product with type Service, check also
+   option 'Create task automatically'.
-2. Now you can add task works and materials for this product.
+   Now you can add task works and materials for this product.
-3. You can compute the total price based in all materials and task works assigned.
+   You can compute the total price based in all materials and task works assigned.
+In the wizard you must select the product that has assigned price's work hour.
-4. Create sale order and assign an analytic account which will be parent of new project.
+#.
+Go to Sales -> Sales Orders and create new with a service product with works
+   or/and materials which can be modified in each line.
+#.
+Print Sale Order to view the new detailed report.
+If you don't want detail,
+   you can disable *Print materials and works*.
+#.
+Assign a Analytic Account or check *invoice_on_timesheets* in Other
+   Information tab.
+(Default value to this field is the same that analytic account have assigned, but it can be modified.
+In the new project created, the invoice_on_timesheets field will have same value that the Sale Order.)
-   If *invoice_on_timesheets* option is checked on analiytic account this sale order will be invoiced from analytic lines.
-Otherwise sale order will be invoiced normally.
+   If invoice_on_timesheets field is checked this SO will be invoiced from tasks or analytic lines.
-5. When you confirm the sale order odoo will create a project and tasks.
+#.
+Confirm Sale Order.
+A new child project will be created and assigned to the
+   Sale Order.
+#.
+Manage the task/s created and invoice when task is closed.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot